On characterization of toric varieties: Introduction

 \begin{theorem} For $(X,D)$ as in Proposition~\ref{theorem:prox-comp}, if $ac(X,D)=0$, then $X$ is rational.
-Furthermore, if $ac(X,D)=1$ and $X$ is rationally connected, then $X$ is rational as well. \end{theorem}
+Moreover, if $ac(X,D) = 1$ and $X$ is rationally connected, then $X$ is rational as well. \end{theorem}

-\begin{remark} In Theorem~\ref{theorem:main}, it might be possible to replace $ac(X,D)$ (resp. $D$ being integral) by $c(X,D)$ (resp. $\llcorner D\lrcorner\ne 0$), but we couldn't extend our arguments to this setting. \end{remark}
+\begin{remark} In Theorem~\ref{theorem:main}, it might be possible to replace $ac(X,D)$ (resp. $D$ being integral) by $c(X,D)$ (resp. $\llcorner D\lrcorner\ne 0$), but we could not extend the arguments to this setting. \end{remark}

-It is in the proof of Theorem~\ref{theorem:main}, where we use a nice inductive trick suggested in \cite{james}.
-Namely, since $\text{Supp}\,D$ consists of $\ge\rho(X)+1$ (irreducible) divisors, we can find a map (a ``Morse function") $f: X\map\p^1$ whose fibers satisfy the hypotheses of Theorem~\ref{theorem:main} (see {\ref{subsection:pro-3}} below), and one may then argue by induction (see Section~\ref{section:pro} for further details).
+It is in the proof of Theorem~\ref{theorem:main} where we use the nice inductive trick suggested in \cite{james}.
+Namely, since $\text{Supp}\,D$ consists of $\ge\rho(X)+1$ (irreducible) divisors, one can find a map (a ``\,Morse function\,") $f: X\map\p^1$ whose fibers satisfy the hypotheses of Theorem~\ref{theorem:main}, after what we argue by induction on $\dim X$ (see Section~\ref{section:pro} for further details).

+{{\bf Acknowledgments.} I am grateful to Yu.\,G. Prokhorov and D. Stepanov for introducing me to the subject treated in this paper and for helpful conversations.
+Also the work owes much to hospitality of the Courant Institute and Max Planck Institute for Mathematics.
+Finally, partial financial support was provided by CRM fellowship, NSERC grant, World Premier International Research Initiative (WPI), MEXT, Japan, and by Grant-in-Aid for Scientific Research (26887009) from Japan Mathematical Society (Kakenhi).